 RFP# 10-06-01R

-Slidell Memorial Hospital (SMH) is seeking a contractor for the following scope of service.
+St. Tammany Parish Hospital Service District #2, d/b/a/ Slidell Memorial Hospital (SMH) is seeking a contractor for the following scope of service.

+Project Name: “Central Sterile Processing (CSP) Area Upgrade

-CSP Area Upgrade to Comply with USP 797 per the design drawings and specifications provided.
+Rationale: The “Central Sterile Processing (CSP) Area must be upgraded to comply with United States Pharmacopea (USP) 797” regulations as per the design drawings and specifications provided.

-Renovation for the Compounding of Sterile Preparations (CSP) area located in rooms 106,107,108 & 109 of SMH, 1001 Gause Blvd., Slidell, LA 70458, SMH Project No. 10018.
+Renovation for the Compounding of Sterile Preparations (CSP) area located in rooms 106,107,108 & 109 of SMH, 1001 Gause Blvd., Slidell, LA 70458, SMH Project No.0018.

-Project will be complete 90 days after notice to proceed.
+Project will be complete 90 days after notice to proceed is issued.

-Contractor will adhere to and be responsible for all permits and inspections required by local and state authorities.
+Contractor will adhere to and be responsible for all licenses, permits and inspections required by local and state and federal authorities as appropriate

-The candidate will be responsible for the day-to-day execution, project engineering, cost, and business management of the job outlined in this Request for Proposal.
+The successful general contractor will be responsible for the day-to-day execution, project engineering, cost, and business management of the job outlined in this Request for Proposal.

-The contractor shall, at its sole expense, maintain in effect at all times during the performance of work, insurance coverage with limits not less than those set forth below with insurers who have a “A” rating as listed by the A.M.
+The general contractor shall, at its sole expense, maintain in effect at all times during the performance of work, insurance coverage with limits not less than those set forth below with insurers who have a “A” rating as listed by the A.M.
 Best Company’s “Best Key Rating Guide” publication, and other forms of policies satisfactory to SMH.
 The Contractor shall deliver to SMH no later than (5) five days after award of the contract but prior to commencement of work, certificates of insurance, identified on their face as to project name and project number, evidencing that policies providing such coverage are in full force and effect.

 These certificates of insurance shall provide that not less than thirty (30) days advance written notice will be given to SMH prior to cancellation, termination or material alteration of said policies of insurance.